FTC

 We actually prefer having the inboxes separated as mentally, checking work emails vs personal emails require different mental effort, so even if Superhuman offered this feature, we'd have to think twice before turning it on 🤔.

-Overall, if you're a professional who wants the best email client, doing a 30-day free trial of Superhuman is probably worth it alongside Spark, to really compare the two tools and see which one you get the most out of.
+Overall, if you're a professional who wants the best email client, claiming the Superhuman Mail free trial is probably worth it alongside Spark, to really compare the two tools and see which one you get the most out of.

 For us, when it comes to emails for work and improving efficiency, there is a clear winner of the two, with Superhuman taking the cake.